Advancing Clinical & Public Health Using Teams and Tech

-Join us June 15-19 at ASM Microbe 2023 in Houston, Texas, where scientists at any career stage will have the opportunity to meet professionals from multiple fields.
-As Rao summarized, ASM Microbe benefits society by fostering research collaboration. “[It gets] scientists out of their labs and into a conference to talk to each other,” he said.
-“That makes for better science, and it makes for a better research community.
-Whenever any society invests in science, it reaps the rewards tenfold.”
+At ASM Microbe 2023 in Houston, Texas, scientists at all career stages connected with professionals from multiple fields.
+As Rao summarized, ASM Microbe benefits society by fostering research collaboration. "[It gets] scientists out of their labs and into a conference to talk to each other," he said.
+"That makes for better science, and it makes for a better research community.
+Whenever any society invests in science, it reaps the rewards tenfold."

 In This Issue:

 - The Power of Microbial Sciences to Change the World